vdiazpliego/Final_Project_Financial_Fraud_Detection_with_ML/README.md

 - XGBClassifier: 0.9999837569168463
 - DecisionTreeClassifier: 0.9999693186207096

-At this point, with the results obtained, I decided to train the best model separately: XGBClassifier 99.9983%.
+At this point, with the results obtained, I decided to train the best model separately: ## XGBClassifier 99.9983%.

-When training the models, I used only a part of the data in order to be able to predict with the rest of the unused data and not overtrain the model in the first instance.
+When training the models, I used only a part of the data in order to be able to predict with the rest of the unused data and not overfit the model in the first instance.
 (Train Test Split).

 The viability of the model is tested: Only the prediction of whether it is fraud or genuine fails 9 times out of 500,000 data.